 - Ensure that your CV is neat and easy to read.
 The use of bullet points can help present lists and the use of font style Lucida Sans or Verdana in size 10 are commonly recommended by career services.

 - Have an unprofessional email address.
-One study found that 76% of CV’s with unprofessional email addresses are rejected.
-So cut ‘firstname.lastname@example.org’ loose now, before it’s too late.
+Cut ‘email@example.com’ loose now, before it’s too late.

-- Use decorative or colourful paper.
-The standard white piece of paper can go a long way, especially when 20% of employers discard CV’s on decorative paper before they even read it.
+- Use decorative or colourful paper when handing in a printed copy of your CV.
 Rather rely on your skills and work experience to get your CV to stand out.

-- Include your home address on online CV’s as this can lead you to being targeted by fraudsters.
+- Include your home address on online CVs.
+This can lead to you being targeted by fraudsters.

 - Copy wording from the job advertisement.
-41% of employers ignore CV’s that use too much of the advertisement’s wording.
+Employers generally ignore CVs that use too much of the advertisement’s wording.
 Employers are looking for candidates that can think for themselves.

-So now you’re all set to begin writing your CV.
+Hopefully, with this guidance, you’re all set to begin writing your CV.
 Even though this article can’t tell you exactly how to structure or write your CV, it has given you some tips and advice on how to avoid making some common mistakes that prevent qualified candidates from being rejected.
-So write it up, change your email address and put yourself out there – because that lemonade isn’t going to sell itself.